September 23, 2024

 See What Lasts

-• Don’t focus on collecting more — storing up, or the protection of temporary assets like money, possessions, or even power on earth.
+• Don’t focus on collecting more — avoid storing up, or the protection of temporary assets like money, possessions, or even power on earth.

 • Store up what lasts — honoring God by doing His will - putting the good of others above earning dollars, gaining assets, or completing projects.